andreifoldes/andreifoldes.github.io/about.md

 # About the author

 My name is Tamas Andrei Foldes (online handle is `sinandrei`).
-I'm currently living in Cardiff, recently finishing my PhD at Cardiff University and improving my scientific thinking skills one day at a time.
+I'm currently living in Cardiff, recently submitted my PhD at Cardiff University and improving my scientific thinking skills one day at a time.
 Living, studying and improving.
 Watch out!
 - - -